 Schossberger Castle was first built in the late 19th Century by Baron Schossberger in the style of a sumptuous French chateau.

 In its previous life, it was notable for being the one-time residence of one of Hungary’s greatest composers, Béla Bartók, but the ravages of history would not be kind to the place.

 Falling into decline after the Second World War, Schossberger Castle was used as a primary school before being more or less abandoned in 1973.
 In subsequent years it became known as a kind of ornate ruin and was often hired out for filming.

-Location: Near the centre of Tura, just out of Budapest.
+Location: Near the center of Tura, just outside of Budapest.

 Address: Tura, Park u.
 37, 2194 Hungary

 Opening Hours: Open from 9 am til 5 pm every day of the week.

 Entrance Fees: Tickets cost HUF 2500 for adults.

 Situated in Budapest’s City Park, Vajdahunyad Castle is actually a copy of the Hunyad or Corvin Castle, situated in what is now Romania.

 The castle was built in honor of the one-thousand-year anniversary of modern Hungary’s founding and was originally just a temporary structure built from cardboard and wood.